xherin1999/noetia/noetia-whitepaper-v0.1-beta30.md

 We are not two things (Mind and Body).
 We are one thing that has become **too dense to be dissolved**.

-**We are the anomaly: Trivial in stucture, Non-Banal in intensity.**
+**We are the anomaly: Trivial in structure, Non-Banal in intensity.**

 > **For a man cannot die twice.**